eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 ## Landsat 8 image processing

-A simpler workflow was established for processing Landsat8 imagery.
+A simplier workflow was established for processing Landsat8 imagery.
 Less research was applied to optimising the Landsat 8 imagery as its primary purpose was to act as backup imagery for when there was no good Sentinel 2 images and to provide an independent set of imagery for checking the reef boundary mapping.